THE ATGER MUSEUM

 François Mireur

-represents Etienne-François Mireur.
+depicts Etienne-François Mireur.
 Born in

 Escragnolles in 1770, he spent his early years

-young Mireur's attraction to this field naturally
+young Mireur's interest in this field naturally drew him

-naturally led him to Montpellier and its famous
+naturally towards Montpellier and its famous school

-of medicine at the age of 22.
+degree in medicine at the age of 22.

-François Mireur is well known for having helped
+François Mireur is known for having enabled

 before becoming our national anthem.